Marked point processes intensity estimation using sparse group Lasso method applied to locations of lucrative and cooperative banks in mainland France: Results and discussion

 These results demonstrate that, in line with our hypotheses, the spatialization of two types of banks can still be explained by customer segmentation on the demand side.
 Demographic distribution is no longer relevant, but the distribution of household income, the composition of the productive fabric, and job distribution remain informative and are sources of differentiation.
 However, these results do not corroborate our hypotheses regarding the supply side, in contrast to the demand side findings.
 The introduction of new parameters has instead solidified our understanding of how the spatialization of these two types of banks differs beyond what our supply-side hypotheses predicted.

-We end this section with Figure~\ref{fig:fitint} which represents the fitted intensities for cooperative and lucrative banks.
-This figure confirms our main hypothesis of different spatialization between the two types of bank.
+We end this section with Figure~\ref{fig:fitint} which represents the fitted intensities for cooperative and lucrative banks as well as estimated relative risks, that is maps of $\rho_\bullet(\cdot; \hat \bbeta_\bullet)/ \{\rho_c(\cdot;\hat\bbeta_c)+\rho_\ell(\cdot;\hat\bbeta_\ell)\}$ for $\bullet=c,\ell$.
+These figures confirm our main hypothesis of different spatialization between the two types of bank.
 Integrating parametric dimensions enables us to link this differentiation to elements of demand in relation to income distribution, employment characteristics, and the local productive fabric.